N-liraj-khanna/Boston-House-Price-Predictor/README.md

 * client/server system (Web)
 * client: Web browers
 * server: Python/Flask
-* database: sqlite
 * platform: Python/Javascript/HTML5/CSS3
-* Operating system: Windows, Mac, Linux
+* Operating system: Mac, Windows , Linux

 ## 2. Gather data, analyze and build models
-We found an online kaggle challange that contained the data we needed to solve the problem.
-Data was downloaded from [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data) We broke everything into the following steps
+Data was downloaded from [here](https://archive.ics.uci.edu/ml/machine-learning-databases/housing/) We broke everything into the following steps
 We started by loading data and packages we needed for the research.We then analyzed the data to understand the relationships between the price and other